coderashed/cerebras-code-mcp/README.md

 Example usage:
 ```
-Use the cerebras_write tool to create a REST API with Express.js that handles user authentication
+Use the write tool to create a REST API with Express.js that handles user authentication
 ```

 ## 6. Add OpenRouter as a backup in case you hit your Cerebras rate limits